Get your

 Coins

-Common coin denominations include 1, 2, 5, 10, 20, 50, and 100 CPF francs.
-These coins vary in size and metal composition, with each denomination featuring its specific design and imagery.
+Common coins include 1, 2, 5, 10, 20, 50, and 100 CPF francs.
+They vary in size and metal composition, with each denomination featuring its specific design and imagery.

-Did you get back with some leftover CFP franc coins?
-Our sister company, Leftover Currency, can help you exchange CFP Franc coins back to cash.
+Did you get back with some leftover French Polynesia CFP franc coins?
+Our sister company, Leftover Currency, can help you exchange CFP Franc coins back to cash at the ideal rate.

 French Polynesia’s currency import and export regulations